ElReyUno/ElReyUno/README.md

 > “**_Anyone with vision for a better tomorrow should take steps in manifesting their ideal._**” - SID SMITH
 >> 🌱 I’m currently learning Computer Science and Engineering. <br />
 >> 💬 Ask me about anything. <br />
->> ⚡ Fun fact: I have a natural passion for finding solutions to problems while considering solutions-based performance tailored to Client's requirements. <br />
+>> ⚡ Fun fact: I have a natural passion for finding solutions to problems while considering data-driven performance tailored to Client's requirements. <br />